Resonances and resonance expansions for point interactions on the half-space: Resonances of point interactions in the half-space

 Also, since we already considered the $a=0$ case, we can rewrite the second equation of the system \cref{complexsystemhalfspace} as

-Notice that, as expected, no solution can exist on the upper half complex plane, barring the ones on the real axis and on the positive imaginary semi-axis, this being a consequence of the self-adjointness of the operator.
+Notice that, as expected, because of the self-adjointness of the operator, the solutions with $\Im{z}\ge 0$ can only be found on the real axis or on the positive imaginary semi-axis.

 Since the left side is always smaller than 1, a solution is possible only if $b<0$.
 It is immediate to see that there are no solution when $\pi+2k\pi<2y_{3}\abs{a}<2\pi+2k\pi$, $k=0, 1, 2, \dots$, because in that case the left side would be negative.